tbox98/FreeGrad/docs/guides/selective-rules.md

     loss.backward()
 ```

-**Note:** When a rule runs on a parameter, the `input` tensor argument will be `None`, as there is no corresponding forward-pass activation.
+**Note:** When a rule runs on a parameter, the `tin` tensor argument will be `None`, as there is no corresponding forward-pass activation.

 ---